thautwarm/julia-android-example/README.md

 ## Build the Standalone C++ Project

-P.S: You don't need to build it again as I placed the built files in `native/libheat`.
+P.S: You don't need to build it again as I placed the prebuilt C++ files in `native/libheat`.

-In order to proceed the code generation, this you will need [SyslabCC](https://www.tongyuan.cc/Download) which is a Julia AOT compiler bundled in MWORKS.Syslab.
+In order to proceed the code generation, you will need [SyslabCC](https://www.tongyuan.cc/Download) which is a Julia AOT compiler bundled in MWORKS.Syslab.

 ```bash
 > scc build.jl -o libheat.dll --no-blas